 OmniRide is the operating name for the mobility services offered by the Potomac and Rappahannock Transportation Commission (PRTC).
 OmniRide’s goal is to provide safe, reliable and flexible transportation options while helping to reduce congestion and pollution in one of the region's fastest growing areas.
 OmniRide’s headquarters are in Woodbridge, Virginia, about 25 miles southwest of Washington, D.C.

-In FY 2018, OmniRide had more than 150 buses in its active fleet and made more than 2.5 million passenger trips.
-OmniRide-affiliated carpools and vanpools made an additional 1.5 million passenger trips in FY18.
+In FY 2023, OmniRide had more than 150 buses in its active fleet and made more than 1.5 million passenger trips.

 - OmniRide operates Express and Local bus services in neighborhoods surrounded by the busy I-95 and I-66 corridors;